The Sheboygan Dog Training Club offers a wide variety of classes to suit your interests and your dog's skill level.

 Please note: Our facilities are climate controlled so you can train in comfort year around!

 Thank you for your interest in classes at the Sheboygan Dog Training Club.
 Our classes are one hour long and meet once a week for 6 weeks.
 Please carefully read the Class Descriptions below to determine which class you belong in.
 Cost of classes is $84.00, with the exception of the Puppy Class which is $92.00.
 Payment must be received to assure your space in a class.
 (Club members must also pay to assure space in a class.)
-PayPay is the easiest way to pay, but if that is not an option for you, you must contact the Director of Training at email@example.com to arrange payment.
-Any questions: contact the Director of Training at firstname.lastname@example.org
+PayPay is the easiest way to pay, but if that is not an option for you, you must contact the Director of Training.

-The next session of classes will be offered in July.-August.
-NEW: Daytime Class
+Look for the next session of puppy and obedience classes to be offered in 2020.

 Class Costs: $84.00 (All Nose Work and Obedience, except Puppy Classes which are $92.00)